gustavokei/vtex-react-checkout/README.md

 - ReactJS support and all its benefits (plugins support, hooks, context api, etc)
 - SCSS support
 - Easy SVG importing
-- Support for legacy scripts (your old `checkout6-custom.js` should work without any issues)
+- Support for legacy code (your old `checkout6-custom.js` scripts should work without any issues)
-- Integrity Hash for files check up
+- Integrity Hash for files check-up
+- A much more organized files structure

 ## Installation